Impact of relativistic corrections to high-pT prompt-psi(2S) production at hadron colliders: Abstract

 \section{Abstract}

-{We study relativistic corrections to prompt $\psip$ at high \pT in hadron colliders.
+{We study relativistic corrections to prompt $\psip$ production at high \pT in hadron colliders.
 Our calculation employs leading-power factorization with Fragmentation Functions (FFs) computed in nonrelativistic QCD and evolved to next-to-leading-logarithmic accuracy.
 Relativistic corrections increase the cross section significantly for the gluon channel, but moderately for charm.
 We perform a full analysis of uncertainties.
 We observe a good agreement with both ATLAS and CMS cross sections without the need of higher-order color-octet contributions.
-The polar anisotropy is found to be close to CMS data.}
+The polar anisotropy is found to be close to CMS data, {partly due to charm fragmentation}.}

+{\it Introduction --- } The research conducted in this publication was funded by the Irish Research Council under grant number GOIPG/2022/478.
+This project has also received funding from the Agence Nationale de la Recherche (ANR) via the grants ANR-20-CE31-0015 (``PrecisOnium''), ANR-24-CE31-7061-01 (``3DLeaP"), and via the IDEX Paris-Saclay ``Investissements d'Avenir" (ANR-11-IDEX-0003-01) through the GLUODYNAMICS project funded by the ``P2IO LabEx (ANR-10-LABX-0038)" and through the Joint PhD Programme of Universit\'e Paris-Saclay (ADI).
+This work was also partly supported by the French CNRS via the IN2P3 projects ``GLUE@NLO" and ``QCDFactorisation@NLO".